Childen Allergy and Asthma Conditions

 ➡️ Your child has widened nostrils when breathing

-Asthma attacks can start with coughing and go on to develop wheezing and laboured breathing.
+Asthma attacks can start with coughing and go on to develop wheezing and labored breathing.

 How can I prevent asthma attacks in my child?